collective/mrs-developer/README.md

 ```
 $ missdev --no-fetch
 ```

 will just checkout the specified branches or tags without fetching the remote repositories.

 ```
 $ missdev --hard
 ```

 will do a hard reset before updating, so local changes are overriden.

 ```
 $ missdev --last-tag
 ```

-will get the last tag (according version sorting) for each epository and will update `mrs.developer.json` accordingly.
+will get the last tag (according chronological order) for each epository and will update `mrs.developer.json` accordingly.

 ```
 $ missdev --config=jsconfig.json
 ```

 allows to update a different file than `tsconfig.json` (might be useful in non-Angular context).

 ```
 $ missdev --no-config
 ```

 will not write any config

 ```
 $ missdev --output=myfolder
 ```

 will checkout the files in src/myfolder

 ```
 $ missdev --https
 ```

 will use the `https` entry (if it exists) instead of the `url` entry for each repository

 ```
 $ missdev --fetch-https
 ```

 will use the `https` entry (if it exists) instead of the `url` entry for each repository, ONLY for the fetch remote

 ```
 $ missdev --default-to-master
 ```

 will checkout the master branch if the requested branch or tag does no exist in the repository.

 ```
 $ missdev --all-master
 ```

 will checkout the master branch even though another branch or tag is mentioned in `mrs.developer.json`.

 ## Config file structure